 One student in particular who attended the Carnival—a person of colour—emailed me after the event to say that it was after attending the carnival that they realised 100% that Clifford Chance was the firm for them.
 It’s at moments like that when you realise the strength of these events, not just for our current members of staff, but also for our prospective ones.

-This year we’re proud and excited to launch ACCEPT; a day and evening event for LGBT+ students interested in a career with Clifford Chance.
-Scheduled for November 22, the event will include workshops, panel events, networking opportunities and the chance for attendees to hear from guest speakers who will discuss pertinent topics to LGBT+ culture and the law.
-Attendees will also hear more about how we’re sponsoring the Target Jobs LGBT+ Undergraduate of the Year Award 2019 and how they can enter to win a vacation scheme with us in Summer 2019, plus a trip to our Hong Kong office to enjoy our annual LGBT+ Art Show.
+For the second year, we’re delighted to be hosting our ACCEPT conference; a day and evening event for LGBT+ students interested in a career with Clifford Chance.
+Scheduled for November 21, the event includes workshops, panel events, networking opportunities and the chance for attendees to hear from guest speakers who will discuss pertinent topics to LGBT+ culture and the law.
+Attendees will also hear more about how we’re sponsoring the Target Jobs LGBT+ Undergraduate of the Year Award 2020 and how they can enter to win a vacation scheme with us in Summer 2020, plus a trip to one of our international offices.

 A more diverse workforce